-Consider this Maryland state court order, in which the court said (based on a form prepared by the plaintiff, and a stipulation by the defendant) that it regarding Plaintiff on various websites.
+Consider this Maryland state court order, in which the court said (based on a form prepared by the plaintiff, and a stipulation by the defendant) that it

+DECLARES and FINDS that Defendant Seemah Saul posted defamatory statements regarding Plaintiff on various websites.
 The defamatory statements were false and injurious statements made with either knowledge of falsity or in reckless disregard for the truth.
 While damages are presumed, this Court finds, having considered the testimony of Plaintiff, that he has suffered and continues to suffer actual damages as a result of the defamatory statements, which are linked and attached to the following URLs: